 So…if you don’t already have Google Analytics on your WordPress website check out this video where I show you how.

-At the end of this post, you will also find a really useful checklist for you to download.
+Here is a really useful checklist for you to download

 Super!
 Now that you have it installed you need to wait 24 hours so that it can start collecting your data and then you are ready for step 2.